Ching-Yee-Chan/MFCC-KNN-autio-scene-calssification-parallel-/README.md

 See branch Master for initial serial algorithm

-See branch MFCC for MFCC parallel codes
+See branch MFCC for MFCC parallel codes (with prefix final1)

-See branch KNN for KNN parallel codes
+See branch KNN for KNN parallel codes (with prefix final2)